14.3. Setting a label

 14.3.2.3.
 Placement tab

 Choose the labelplacement Placement tab for configuring label placement and labeling priority.
-Note that the placement options differ according to the type of vector layer, namely point, line or polygon, and are affected by the global PAL setting.
+Note that the placement options differ according to the type of vector or mesh layer, namely point, line or polygon, and are affected by the global PAL setting.

 Placement for point layers